SleeplessChallenger/Tokyo_Real_Estate_WebApp/README.md

 3. `prediction_price` has code to enable prediction and here deployed <ins>ML models</ins> <br>
 are implemented via Interface and Composition
 4. `data_loader` is a folder with mine-created tool to load data from Pandas into the model
+5. `ML_models` is a folder where you can find:
+   - 2 `.bin` models for production
-5. `ML_models` is a folder where you can find notebooks where I did all the data preparation and machine learning
+   - notebooks where I did all the data preparation and machine learning
-  + there you can see datasets (only preprocessed version as original one is too large)
+   - datasets

 <h4>More about structure</h4>